NHS-Executive/GoogleColab_NHFD_WebScraper/README.md

 # GoogleColab_NHFD_WebScraper

-Run the webscraper by opening the relevant jupyter notebook and clicking on the button at the top `Run in Colab`
+Run the webscraper by opening the relevant jupyter notebook (`*.ipynb`) and clicking on the button at the top `Open in Colab`

 There are currently two versions of the webscraper, they download the same data (latest extracts fr=om NHFD website) but in different formats: